anchalachai/StockInsight/readme.md

 ## Setup Instructions

 1. **Install Poetry**:
-    - Make sure you have Python 3.7 or higher installed.
+    - Make sure you have Python 3.78or higher installed.
     - Install Poetry using pip:

         ```shell